 In the United States, scrap materials of opportunity, deployed without assembly or much modification, still account for a large portion of reef construction materials.
-Vessels have served as components of most state artificial reef programs.
+However, vessels have also served as major components of most state artificial reef programs.
 Where available, and where depth conditions allow for deployment, vessels remain an important reef material to many reef managers, particularly on the Atlantic coast (Grove et al. 1991).
 The earliest record of intentionally sinking vessels for artificial reef fishing is 1935 when four vessels were sunk by the Cape May Wildwood Party Boat Association (Stone 1974).
-Dozens of steel-hulled ships sunk in coastal continental shelf waters along the Atlantic and Gulf Coasts during WWII still provide commercial and recreational fishing opportunities and diving enjoyment more than 60 years later.
+Dozens of steel-hulled ships sunk in coastal continental shelf waters along the Atlantic and Gulf Coasts during WWII still provide commercial and recreational fishing opportunities and diving enjoyment more than 70 years later.